 When you pick your go-live day, try and think strategically, and select a quiet day to launch the system, where employees and managers have the time to engage with it.
 Publicize it well beforehand, and encourage everybody to log in and start using their account from day one.
 Finally, we suggest that you track the usage of the system, and see if your employees and managers are logging in.
 If you notice that the usage is low, then it might be necessary to provide some supplementary training.

-Another thing we found really effective is having open office hours or Lunch and Learn sessions around key performance dates (if we're talking about a performance management system).
+Another thing we found really effective is having open office hours or Lunch and Learn sessions around key system dates.
 If you're running annual reviews, for instance, it's always nice to have a couple of workshops.
 They don't need to be formal and they don't require a lot of preparation, but they just need to have an open space for employees to come and raise concerns, get a reminder about what these processes mean for them, and have a conversation with People Ops about what's expected.

 Finally, it is really crucial to get feedback and ideas for improvements as you run your processes.
 That can be an eNPS (Employee Net Promoter Score), which is generally used for employee engagement, but there's no reason why you can't apply it to your software as well.
 You can also have regular check-ins with different user groups, and run regular pulse surveys as well.

 Firstly, going right back to the beginning, ensure alignment and mutual agreement between stakeholders before implementation.
 This is really important because if there is some misalignment, the problem will only get worse as you move down the implementation timeline.
 Next, allocate sufficient time and resources for testing.
 Testing is really really important as it's going to help you make those necessary improvements to get the most out of your system.

 Also, when you're pilot testing, group different users together and be aware of their individual needs, whether they're an employee or C-suite, they have different requirements and needs from the platform.
 So just bear this in mind when you're doing your testing.